xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 **<details><summary>Status (Visual Test Run)</summary>**
 The status of a visual test run, including:
 * *Pass*: all new checkpoint images match the baseline image.
-* *Fail*: one or more checkpoints has failed but no unresolved checkpoints.
+* *Fail*: one or more checkpoints have failed but no unresolved checkpoints.
-* *Unresolved*: one or more checkpoints is unresolved.
+* *Unresolved*: one or more checkpoints are unresolved.
 </details>

 **<details><summary>Test Progress (Dashboard)</summary>**